restezconnectes/send-pdf-for-contact-form-7/README.md

 * Adding fields for margin auto top & bottom
 * Adding reset TMP folder
 * Upgrade mPDF v8.0.10
+* Adding filed for password with a TAG
+* Bug with SESSION password

 -- 0.8.5 --
 * Bug fixed for upload files